Hover-Labs/liquidity-pool/README.md

 ### Market Manipulation Attacks

 The pool will blindly trade `XTZ` for `kUSD` at market rate on Dexter when the contract receives `XTZ`.
 Because of this, attackers may be able to manipulate exchange rates on Dexter to produce favorable trading conditions for themselves.

-### Dust Attacks

-TODO(keefertaylor): We can mitigate this attack by sending a percentage of the price.

 ## Interface